RESUMO

 "I have beaten boys in the school more frequently.
 Because girls can hit and say: "I will tell my mother" […] I've already slapped and pulled the hair of my boyfriend so that he knows who he's dealing with (Lia de Itamaracá, 18 years).

 The analysis of the "person" nucleus of BTHD, which includes aspects such as age, gender, schooling, self-esteem, besides behaviors that each individual brings to their relationships, indicated the use of impulsiveness as an attempt to solve conflicts among adolescents.
 This characteristic seems to be associated with not only adolescence, but also the growing digitalization and acceleration of relationships in our society, aspects that in this perspective were associated with the involvement and maintenance of intimate relationships marked by violence.
-However, since BTHD conceives the individual as an active being, in a continuous process of transformation, product and producer of development, which receives influences of systems to which he/her belongs, as well as influence them,8,11 impulsiveness may be comprehended as a characteristic that can be changed over the life cycle.
+However, since BTHD conceives the individual as an active being, in a continuous process of transformation, product and producer of development, which receives influences of systems to which he/her belongs, as well as influence them,

 This study investigated digital violence in dating among adolescents.
 It was observed that the digital microsystem, with which adolescents are directly involved, was observed as one more context of perpetration and victimization of violence, by means of continuous monitoring of online activities or even for being a locus of learning violent behaviors.